cubee-cb/linux-vr-compat/README.md

 ### Slinger VR
 - Controllers are stuck at the playspace origin and don't respond to input.

+### Tabletop Simulator
+- Crashes on launch with a stubbed file error. `.../Reimpl/BaseInput.cpp:569: SetActionManifestPath`

 ---

 ## Not working